 - The great fire of London in 1966 which burned over 13000 houses killed only 6 people.
 It was considered a miracle.

-- Adolf Hitler’s nephew William Patrick Hitler fought against the Nazi in World War II.
+- Adolf Hitler’s nephew William Patrick Hitler fought against the Nazis in World War II.

-- Ketchup was known to treat diarrhea and was used as medicine.
+- Ketchup was known to treat diarrhoea and was used as medicine.
 Even made into pills.

-- Before alarm clocks were invented, knocker-uppers was a profession where he had to go and wake up by knocking on the doors of the townsman’s houses.
+- Before alarm clocks were invented, knocker-upper was a profession where he had to go and wake up by knocking on the doors of the townsman’s houses.